Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Models

 The \AEUCMA~advantage of \hamuasgn~is as $ \advhamuagg=\max_{\mathcal{A}}\{Adv_{\hamuasgn}^{\AEUCMA}(\mathcal{A})\}$, where the max is over \A~having time complexity $t$, with at most $q_s'$ queries to \ro~and $q_s$ queries to $\hamuasgnasig(.)$. \end{definition}

 We define the {\em Hybrid Existential Unforgeability Under Chosen Message Attack} (\HEUCMA) security model that captures the security model of a hybrid signature.
 We adopt the strong nesting technique as in \cite{bindel2017transitioning}.
-The hybrid $\hysgn$ is constructed from two distinct signature schemes $\sgn_1$ and $\sgn_2$.
-Specifically, if either $\sgn_1$ or $\sgn_2$ is proven to be unforgeable in the classical (or quantum) settings, then $\hysgn$ is unforgeable in the classical (or quantum) settings.
+The hybrid scheme $\hysgn$ is constructed from two distinct signature schemes $\sgn_1$ and $\sgn_2$.
+Specifically, if either $\sgn_1$ or $\sgn_2$ are unforgeable in the classical (or quantum) random oracle model, then $\hysgn$ is unforgeable in the classical (or quantum) random oracle model.

 \begin{definition} The \HEUCMA~experiment $\mathit{Expt}_{\hysgn}^{\HEUCMA}$ is described as follows: \begin{enumerate}[ ] \item $ (\sk, \pk) \as \hysgnkg(1^\kappa) $, where $\sk=\langle \sk_1, \sk_2 \rangle$ and $\pk = \langle \pk_1, \pk_2 \rangle$, \item $ (M^*, \sigma^*) \as \mathcal{A}^{\ro, \sgnsig_{\sk_1}(.), \sgnsig_{\sk_2}(.) } (\pk) $, where $\sigma = \langle \sigma_1, \sigma_2 \rangle$, \item If $1=\texttt{SGN}_1\texttt{.Ver} (\pk^*_1, M^*, \sigma^*_1)$~, $1=\texttt{SGN}_2\texttt{.Ver} (\pk^*_2, M^* \| \sigma_1, \sigma^*_2)$, and $M^*$ was not queried to $\texttt{SGN}_1\texttt{.Sig}_\sk(.)$, and $M^* \| \sigma_1$ was not queried to $\texttt{SGN}_2\texttt{.Sig}_\sk(.)$, return 1, otherwise return 0. \end{enumerate}